mmguero/python-mmguero/README.md

 * `DoDynamicImport` - attempt dynamic imports, prompting for install via pip if possible
 * `DownloadToFile` - download a URL to a local file
 * `eprint` - print to stderr
+* `Flatten` - flatten a collection, but don't split strings
 * `GetIterable` - return an iterable for an iterable (as-is) or a scalar (as a single element in a tuple)
 * `GitClone` - create a local git clone
 * `LoadFileIfJson` - does this file contain valid json? if so, load and return it